alex-lawson/sparkz/readme.txt

 FEATURES
--New Item: an alternate Wire Tool which is much easier to craft, allowing access to wiring system in the early game -New Object: Wiring Station, used to craft logic and wiring recipes -New Object: Small Wall Switch (a toggle switch which also accepts wire input to activate/deactivate) -New Object: Small Wall Button (a momentary switch) -New Object: Small Floor Button (a momentary switch)
+-New Item: an alternate Wire Tool which is much easier to craft, allowing access to wiring system in the early game -New Object: Wiring Station, used to craft logic and wiring recipes (now with working indicator bulbs!)
+-New Object: Small Wall Switch (a toggle switch which also accepts wire input to activate/deactivate) -New Object: Small Wall Button (a momentary switch) -New Object: Small Floor Button (a momentary switch)